 (2) A correct reference is made to a particular position assuming a given type if the most recent value assignment to that position was of the same type.
-1 in which each k is a list of the form:

 7.2.1.4 EQUIVALENCE Statement.
 An EQUIVA-LENCE statement is of the form: